Language and Syntax Documentation

 }

-Runtimes allow you to specify what addons will be used by the Runbook.
-These can also be used to declare some default variables that will be used by the addon.
+Addon blocks allow you to specify what addons will be used by the Runbook.
+Any fields declared inside the addon block can be referenced by any actions that are part of that addon.
 This will allow you to omit fields when using custom actions from that addon.
-For example, the Stacks addon has the following action for specifying defaults:
+The following example declares the stacks addon and sets the network_id and rpc_api_url fields as defaults:

 network_id = env.stacks_network_id